polyipseity/information/special/academia/HKUST/CIVL 1100/introduction to civil engineering.md

 <!--pytextgen generate section="34aa"--><!-- The following content is generated at 2024-05-16T15:46:41.750298+08:00.
 Any edits will be overridden! -->

-- _(begin)_→:::←On 24 June 2021, a 12-story beachfront condominium, Champlain Towers South, in Miami suburb, Florida, United States partially collapsed, killing 98 people.
+- _(begin)_→::@::←On 24 June 2021, a 12-story beachfront condominium, Champlain Towers South, in Miami suburb, Florida, United States partially collapsed, killing 98 people.
-- On 24 June 2021, a 12-story beachfront condominium, Champlain Towers South, in Miami suburb, Florida, United States partially collapsed, killing 98 people.→:::←Main culprit is degradation of reinforced concrete structural support in ground-level parking garage, due to water penetration and corrosion of the reinforcing steel.
+- On 24 June 2021, a 12-story beachfront condominium, Champlain Towers South, in Miami suburb, Florida, United States partially collapsed, killing 98 people.→::@::←Main culprit is degradation of reinforced concrete structural support in ground-level parking garage, due to water penetration and corrosion of the reinforcing steel.
-- Main culprit is degradation of reinforced concrete structural support in ground-level parking garage, due to water penetration and corrosion of the reinforcing steel.→:::←Other possible factors include corruption, insufficient reinforcing steel, and land subsidence.
+- Main culprit is degradation of reinforced concrete structural support in ground-level parking garage, due to water penetration and corrosion of the reinforcing steel.→::@::←Other possible factors include corruption, insufficient reinforcing steel, and land subsidence.
-- Other possible factors include corruption, insufficient reinforcing steel, and land subsidence.→:::←The problems had been reported in 2018 and a US$15M program of remedial work has been approved, though no main structural work has taken place.
+- Other possible factors include corruption, insufficient reinforcing steel, and land subsidence.→::@::←The problems had been reported in 2018 and a US$15M program of remedial work has been approved, though no main structural work has taken place.
-- The problems had been reported in 2018 and a US$15M program of remedial work has been approved, though no main structural work has taken place.→:::←On 25 August 2021, the National Institute of Standards and Technology (NIST) has been tasked with investigation,
+- The problems had been reported in 2018 and a US$15M program of remedial work has been approved, though no main structural work has taken place.→::@::←On 25 August 2021, the National Institute of Standards and Technology (NIST) has been tasked with investigation,
-- On 25 August 2021, the National Institute of Standards and Technology (NIST) has been tasked with investigation,→:::←with investigators coming from the American Concrete Institute (ACI),
+- On 25 August 2021, the National Institute of Standards and Technology (NIST) has been tasked with investigation,→::@::←with investigators coming from the American Concrete Institute (ACI),
-- with investigators coming from the American Concrete Institute (ACI),→:::←the American Society of Civil Engineers (ASCE),
+- with investigators coming from the American Concrete Institute (ACI),→::@::←the American Society of Civil Engineers (ASCE),
-- the American Society of Civil Engineers (ASCE),→:::←the Geode Institute (GI),
+- the American Society of Civil Engineers (ASCE),→::@::←the Geode Institute (GI),
-- the Geode Institute (GI),→:::←and the Structural Engineering Institute (SEI).
+- the Geode Institute (GI),→::@::←and the Structural Engineering Institute (SEI).
-- and the Structural Engineering Institute (SEI).→:::←_(end)_
+- and the Structural Engineering Institute (SEI).→::@::←_(end)_

 <!--/pytextgen-->